tholder/laravel-spark-google2fa/README.md

 - `php artisan migrate`
 - `npm run dev`

+You will need to ensure you have the ImageMagick component installed.
+If you use homebrew you should be able to:

+- `brew install ImageMagick`
+- `pecl install imagick`

 ## Customization

 To change the display name in the authenticator app, add `2fa_name` in your `SparkServiceProvider` file.
 By default `vendor` or the app url is used.